juliadivan/Butterfly-Box/README.md

 Run the connect wifi code on the pico to connect it to wifi

 Then run the pico code to make the butterfly box work.
+The accel.py and servo.py are both libraries that are used in this code to help run the servo and take accelerometer readings.
+They were created by Elijah and Chris Tilton respectively.